kimkevin711/drlp2_continuouscontrol/Report.md

 ## Plot of Rewards

-The plot of the rewards at each episode is given below.
+The plot of the rewards at each episode is given in the Jupyter Notebook.

 The number of episodes required for the agent to "solve" the environment is ~200 episodes.

-(reward_plot.jpg)

 ## Ideas for Future Work